Brewers vs. Braves Player Props Betting Odds

 Contreras Stats

-- Contreras brings a two-game streak with at least one hit into this one.
-In his last five games he is hitting .381 with two doubles, a home run, a walk and four RBI.
+- Contreras takes a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .333 with three doubles, a walk and four RBI.

 Contreras Recent Games